 Field Advisor Registration

-Field advisors are nominated by their associated regional hub organization, invited to apply to PINA within 30 days, and then reviewed and approved by PINA.
+Field advisors are either invited by the Diploma Program Committee, or are nominated by their associated regional hub organization, invited to apply to PINA within 30 days, and then reviewed and approved by PINA.

 Review of Field Advisors